 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Many organizations recommend that a child only travel in the front seat of a vehicle from the age of 13.
+Until this time they should sit in the back seat using the proper seat belts and seats.

 The American Academy of Pediatrics (AAP) recommend that all children under the age of 13 sit in the rear seats of vehicles.
 How they sit in the back seat — for example, whether they use a rear-facing seat, a forward-facing seat, or a booster seat — will depend on their age, weight, and height.